Gareth Evans (politician): Academic career and published writing

 Before entering Australian politics Evans was a lecturer, then senior lecturer, in law at the University of Melbourne, teaching constitutional and civil liberties law, crime and torts, from 1971 to 1976.
 In 2009, after his retirement from politics and his subsequent career as head of the International Crisis Group, he returned to academic life as an honorary professorial fellow (later professorial fellow) in the School of Social and Political Sciences at the University of Melbourne, teaching a graduate course on international policymaking in practice in 2011 and 2012.

-He was elected as chancellor of the Australian National University from 1 January 2010, replacing Kim Beazley following Beazley's appointment as Australian Ambassador to the United States.
-Evans was installed by Governor-General Quentin Bryce at a ceremony in Canberra on 18 February 2010.
+He was elected as chancellor of the Australian National University (ANU) from 1 January 2010, replacing Kim Beazley following Beazley's appointment as Australian Ambassador to the United States.
+Evans was installed by Governor-General Quentin Bryce at a ceremony in Canberra on 18 February 2010, and served until 1 January 2020.

-He is also an Honorary Fellow of Magdalen College, Oxford; a Distinguished Fellow of the Australia India Institute; Chair of the International Advisory Board of the Centre for Nuclear Non-Proliferation and Disarmament; and Member of the Advisory Boards of the ANU Crawford School of Public Policy, Asia-Pacific College of Diplomacy and Centre for Arab and Islamic Studies, and the Cambridge Review of International Affairs.
+He is also elected an Honorary Fellow of Magdalen College, Oxford in 2024; and since 2020 has been Distinguished Honorary Professor at ANU; he is also a Distinguished Fellow of the Australia India Institute at the University of Melbourne.
+Evans has maintained strong academic and scholarly connections throughout his career, lecturing at many universities around the world, including Oxford, Cambridge (where he delivered the 2013 Humanitas Lectures on Statecraft and Diplomacy), Princeton, Yale, Stanford, Indiana and the Central European University in Budapest.